 1. Gently remove your plant from the planter and place the planter aside in a clean spot.

 We recommend doing this into a container or on a plant tarp like the one in our shop.

 2. Dump the old soil.

 You will want to get rid of the old soil and sand.
-It is not a good idea to reuse old soil because it can transfer plant problems - you can throw it outside to avoid the landfill.
+It is not a good idea to reuse old soil!
+Reusing old soil takes away any benefits of refreshing the soil and it can transfer plant problems.

 3. Wash your planter.

 Use either a brush to clear off the debris left in the planter or a light soap to clean it a little deeper.